q3769/conseq4j/README.md

 runtime performance.
 E.g. it may help to do a stateful/historical look-up of all the data and other events received so far that are related to the incoming event; this forms a correlated and collective session of information for the incoming event.
-A comprehensive review of such session can detect and determine if the incoming event is out of order per business rules; corrective (among other reactive) actions can then be taken for the order restoration.
+A comprehensive review of such session can detect and determine if the incoming event is out of order per business rules; corrective measures can then be taken to restore the right order, among other reactive actions.
 This may fall into the scope of [Complex Event Processing (CEP)](https://en.wikipedia.org/wiki/Complex_event_processing).
 State Machines can also be a useful design in such scenario.